 The purpose of long-term care facilities is to provide the highest level of care for patients that they possibly can.
 Needless to say, the management at care homes and facilities have a lot to consider when choosing the best approach to staffing, the movement of people, and ultimately, how to provide the best care for their patients.

-Although social isolation is a well-intentioned measure for the majority of people, it can be very difficult to achieve within long-term care homes.
+Social isolation is a well-intentioned measure for the majority of people.
+But within long-term care homes, it can be very difficult to achieve.
 It’s very important to match the right staff, with the right patients, at the right time, in the right location, while taking the right precautions.
 It’s vital that patients’ level of care should not be interrupted by scheduling concerns or administrative burdens.

 What Can We Do to Help?